 RECOMMENDS that insurance companies recognize these fundamental principles.

-CALLS ON all insurance companies to consider the following principles in communicating reduced benefit options available to consumers in the event of a rate increase.
+CALLS ON all insurance companies to consider the following principles in communicating RBOs available to consumers in the event of a rate increase.

 UNDERLINES that the following principles are complementary and should be considered as a whole.